A-League Men: Rivalries

+With the introduction of expansion club Auckland FC for the 2024–25 season, Wellington will have an opponent from the same country for the first time.
+The first ever edition of this derby is scheduled for 2 November 2024 at Wellington Regional Stadium, and they will meet a further two times during the season.
+On 9 August 2024, Auckland announced the signing of former Wellington goalkeeper Alex Paulsen, on loan from AFC Bournemouth which was thought to be in contravention of the "Caceres rule" which the APL had only announced that morning would be reviewed.
+Following this announcement, Wellington raised concerns with Football Australia "seeking further information" about the loan move.
+Shortly before the start of the 2024–25 season, the League announced the official name of the derby would be "Kiwi Clasico", however, official channels stopped using that name once the season began.
+On the day of the first ever match between the two clubs, Te Āti Awa and Ngāti Whātua presented a special taonga to be awarded to the winner, and dubbed the derby "Mai te Raki ki te Tonga", which translates to 'From the North to the South' from the Māori language.

 Organisation

-Logo and trophies
+Logo and branding

+The current A-League logo was unveiled in September 2021, as part of a re-branding of both the A-League and W-League, bringing them under the same umbrella of "A-Leagues" by the Australian Professional Leagues.
+The logo was designed by R/GA, a creative agency in Sydney, and led to a major controversy but narrowly avoided legal trouble with building company in Adelaide over design similarities.
+Isuzu UTE became the naming rights sponsor of the A-League Men in October 2021, and therefore features on all branding.
+This partnership was extended a further two years in December 2023.

-The current A-League logo was unveiled in January 2017 by Football Federation Australia.
-The logo formed part of a wider rebranding branding of the A-League and its subsidiary competitions, the W-League and Youth League.
-The logo design was "inspired by football's three outstanding features – atmosphere, diversity and unity" and has colour alterations tailored to each of the 12 A-League clubs.
+In January 2017, Football Federation Australia unveiled their new A-League logo which formed part of a wider rebranding branding of the A-League and its subsidiary competitions, the W-League and Youth League.
+The logo design was "inspired by soccer's three outstanding features – atmosphere, diversity and unity" and has colour alterations tailored to each of the 12 A-League clubs.
 The changes came into effect before the 2017/18 season.
 The original A-League logo was designed by Coast Design Sydney.
 It was the inaugural logo of the league.
 The two-toned ochre colours represented the sun, earth and desert while the 'glow' emanating from the centre of the logo depicted the playing season's spring and summer time span.
 The eight 'A' figures that made up the ball shape represented the eight foundation clubs of the league.
-A-league decided to rebrand with a new logo in 2021 designed by R/GA, a creative agency in Sydney, leading to a major controversy and narrowly avoided legal trouble with building company in Adelaide over design similarities.